- Docs Home

 For historical reasons, the Read Committed isolation level of current mainstream databases is essentially the Consistent Read isolation level defined by Oracle.
 In order to adapt to this situation, the Read Committed isolation level in TiDB pessimistic transactions is also a consistent read behavior in essence.

 The Read Committed isolation level only takes effect in the pessimistic transaction mode.
-In the optimistic transaction mode, setting the transaction isolation level to Read Committed
+In the optimistic transaction mode, setting the transaction isolation level to Read Committed does not take effect and transactions still use the Repeatable Read isolation level.

-system variable to optimize the timestamp acquisition in scenarios where read-write conflicts are rare.
-After enabling this variable, TiDB will try to use the previous valid timestamp to read data when SELECT
+Starting from v6.0.0, TiDB supports using the tidb_rc_read_check_ts system variable to optimize the timestamp acquisition in scenarios where read-write conflicts are rare.
+After enabling this variable, TiDB will try to use the previous valid timestamp to read data when SELECT is executed.
+The initial value of this variable is the start_ts of the transaction.

 - If TiDB does not encounter any data update during the read process, it returns the result to the client and the

-statement is successfully executed. - If TiDB encounters data update during the read process:
+SELECTstatement is successfully executed. - If TiDB encounters data update during the read process:

 - If TiDB has not yet sent the result to the client, TiDB tries to acquire a new timestamp and retry this statement.